wentallout/hardware/README.md

 with new DDR5, it doesn't matter if you have dual channel or not

 ## Storage
+You’ll want a laptop with a solid-state drive (SSD) that is at least 512GB, but 1TB is preferable.
+With the size of games these days, it’s really not worth getting anything smaller.
+A laptop with a spare M.2 slot for an extra SSD upgrade in future would also be nice to have.

 Most comes with 256GB SSD
 AT least 512GB is the minimum